Westpeaks/Monitoring-Grafana/Monitoring-Tools.md

 **Windows and Custom Services**
 ---

-Windows and custom configured services on the application production server should be running at all times to ensure the integrity of Illuminate applications.
+Windows and custom configured services on the application production server should be running at all times to ensure the integrity of Hooli applications.
 There are more services that will be site dependent, but these first four services are shared between all sites.
 If you are in a site and notice that one the these first four services are down, please restart the service and troubleshoot any potential issues.

 ![image](https://github.com/user-attachments/assets/adc21f3e-46a6-4418-b45f-fe3536b82d61)

 **Auditor Status**

 The Auditor Service is used at certain times by a number of applications and will affect their functionality if down.
 When data is viewed, dumped or transferred, status updates will post to this service and application changes will occur based on the updates provided.
-Auditor primarily affects alerting in InSight, the functionality of the Webhooks service, and processes within Application A. This service needs to be running to ensure the integrity of Hooli applications.
+Auditor primarily affects alerting in the search application, the functionality of the Webhooks service, and processes within application A. This service needs to be running to ensure the integrity of Hooli applications.
 When it is running it will display the following.

 ![NWH Scrub](https://github.com/user-attachments/assets/1ef188b1-9485-425a-a3c8-bd241949d595)